yshavit/effesvm_j/notes/bytecode.md

 Pops and discards the topmost element of the stack.

-### parg N
+### parg _N_

-Pushes the method argument specified by N onto the stack.
+Copies the method argument specified by N onto the stack.
 N is a textual representation of a non-negative integer, 0-indexed.
 For instance, "parg 0" pushes the first argument to the stack.

 Errors if the argument is out of range (that is, is ≥ the number of arguments in the current method).

+### gvar _N_

+Gets local variable N, and pushes it to the stack.
+The variable itself is unaffected.
+This errors if the variable has not been set, or if N is out of range.

+### svar _N_

+Pops the topmost element from the stack, and sets it to local variable N. Errors if N is out of range.

 Branching
 ----------------------------------------------------------------------------------------